 Relocating business operations to another country.

-Work done in a foreign country usually owned by the same company.
+Work done in a foreign country is usually owned by the same company.

 Work can be done domestically or internationally by an external provider.